- What is Office 365

 - How do I sign in from public places?

 - How do you determine the accessibility of Microsoft 365 for people with disabilities?

 It is a cloud-based service, meaning that university data will be stored off campus property, at data centers owned and managed by Microsoft.
 While Microsoft does offer an option for a premises-based/cloud based setup, it would have come with significant additional costs, so CCRI has decided to pursue the 100% cloud-based solution.
-See the video "Email and more" for examples of the email and calendar functions.

 For PC users:

 The system requirements for Office 365 are: Windows 8, Windows 7, and Internet Explorer 9 or above.